co-cart/co-cart/readme.txt

 #### Why CoCart?

-Are you **agonizing trying** to develop your own REST API for WooCommerce?
-With CoCart, it's ready to use, customizable to your needs and more importantly, it saves **you development time**.
+With CoCart, we have already done the hard part for you.
+The API.
 Once installed, your WooCommerce store is ready to decouple away from WordPress, allowing you to design without limitations imposed by a WordPress theme that is harder to modify and optimize. **Utilize faster, familiar frameworks you know and love**—it's that simple.

 ## ✨ What do you get with the core of CoCart?

 **Everything you need to try** and see if making your store headless is right for you.
-Promise you wont be disappointed.

 * **No Blocks** - The API is designed for the purpose of decoupling.
 Not blocks for Gutenberg.
 * **Enhanced Session Handler** - Our session handler adds support to allow our API the power it requires for any decoupled situation.